Skip to main content

 12 min read

-Consultant reviewing an auto-generated slide deck from audit findings on a laptop
+Consultant reviewing an auto-generated slide deck from assessment findings on a laptop

 It's 9 PM on a Thursday.
-The analysis is wrapped.
-Findings are solid.
+The lead consultant at a boutique firm just finished the analysis.
 Three high-impact opportunities, each backed by cross-referenced evidence from fourteen stakeholder interviews and two hundred pages of documentation.
+Solid work.

-And I'm staring at slide one of a blank PowerPoint.
+And she's staring at slide one of a blank PowerPoint.

-Everything important is done.
-The next eight hours will produce nothing that requires actual expertise.
+The diagnostic work is done.
+The next eight hours will produce nothing that requires senior judgment.
 Just formatting.
-Dragging findings into text boxes, rebuilding the maturity matrix as a chart, writing executive-ready headers for each section, and adjusting the theme so it doesn't look like a default template from 2019.
+Dragging findings into text boxes, rebuilding the maturity matrix as a chart, writing executive-ready headers, adjusting the theme so it doesn't look like a default template from 2019.

 I'm not alone in noticing.
 BCG built an internal tool called Deckster that has helped create or edit slides over 450,000 times since March 2024.
 McKinsey's Lilli AI reached 72% firmwide adoption and recaptures over 50,000 consultant hours per month.
 The world's most resourced consulting firms looked at this exact problem and decided the ROI on fixing it was unambiguous.